 Applicants should have the operational capacity to complete the action to be supported.
-However, when justified and necessary, parts of the project may be subcontracted to another person or organisation.
-In this case, the beneficiary shall ensure that 12 the relevant terms applicable to itself under the agreement are also applicable to the subcontractors.
-Which tasks will be subcontracted and why this subcontracting is necessary, must be clearly specified in the annex foreseen to this purpose in the application form.
+However, if the staff does not have the skills required, when justified and necessary, parts of the project may be subcontracted to another person or organisation.
+In this case, the beneficiary shall ensure that the relevant terms applicable to itself under the agreement are also applicable to the subcontractors.

+It must be clearly specified which tasks will be subcontracted and why this subcontracting is necessary, in the annex foreseen for this purpose in the electronic application form ("Contracts for implementing the action").